-The Luxembourg Law of 11 January 2008 relating to the transparency requirements in relation to information about issuers whose securities are admitted to trading on a regulated market (the Transparency Law) and its implementing regulation (the Transparency Regulation) apply to issuers of securities for whom Luxembourg is the home member state.
+The Luxembourg Law of 11 January 2008 relating to the transparency requirements in relation to information about issuers whose securities are admitted to trading on a regulated market (the Transparency Law) that implements Directive 2004/109/EC (the Transparency Directive) and its implementing regulation (the Transparency Regulation) apply to issuers of securities for whom Luxembourg is the home member state.
 The Transparency Law does not apply to securities issued by collective investment undertakings other than the closed-end type, or to securities acquired or disposed of in such collective investment undertakings.